okraaij/cryptocurrency-twitter-bot-identification/README.md

 # cryptocurrency-twitter-bot-identification
-A rule-based approach to classify cryptocurrency-related Twitter bots
+A unsupervised rule-based approach to classify cryptocurrency-related Twitter bots